App Launch Marketing

 Mobile app launch process

-Unfortunately, “if you build it, they will come” does apply to the mobile app launch.
+Unfortunately, “if you build it, they will come” does not apply to the mobile app launch process.
 Developers often focus all of their time and resources on building a great app.
 But when it comes time to launch it, they fall into the trap of thinking submitting an app to the app stores is the same as launching an app.
 But they quickly realize the fallacy of this assumption.
 Now buried somewhere in the midst of millions of other apps, their great app never even had a chance.

 So, to help you avoid this worst-case app launch marketing scenario, let us now have a look at the app launch process step-by-step.